krateoplatformops/finops-prometheus-exporter-generic/README.md

-# FinOps Prometheus Exporter Generic (Costs)
+# FinOps Prometheus Exporter
-This repository is part of the wider exporting architecture for the Krateo Composable FinOps and exports the API endpoints of FOCUS cost reports in the Prometheus format.
+This repository is part of the wider exporting architecture for the Krateo Composable FinOps and exports the API endpoints of FOCUS cost reports and usage metrics in the Prometheus format.

-For an in-depth look at the architecture and how to configure all the components, download the summary document [here](https://github.com/krateoplatformops/finops-operator-exporter/resources/Krateo_Composable_FinOps___Full.pdf).

 ## Summary
 1. [Overview](#overview)